All Episodes

 Hello.

-I am president of the Animal Rehabilitators Alliance in New Jersey, and what we are is a bunch of wildlife rehabilitators that rehabilitate wildlife like they're doing in the Gulf, and you re-release animals, and our numbers have dropped considerably from over 130 a decade ago down to 23 throughout the state.
+And what we are is a bunch of wildlife rehabilitators that rehabilitate wildlife like they're doing in the Gulf, and you re-release animals.

-Um this is a big problem with our fishing game that has caused this to happen.
+This is a big problem with our fishing game that has caused this to happen.

-Um a few years back, BP Energy had taken an interest in our group and saw the need for the word to get out of what a wildlife rehabilitator is, wanted to educate the public and do what they could to help increase our numbers, which we're still working on.
+A few years back, BP Energy had taken an interest in our group and saw the need for the word to get out of what a wildlife rehabilitator is, wanted to educate the public and do what they could to help increase our numbers, which we're still working on.

-They were gracious enough to hire a company to design brochures for our organization and pay for lump of uh these brochures to be passed out to get the word out.
+They were gracious enough to hire a company to design brochures for our organization and pay for lump of these brochures to be passed out to get the word out.

 This company is not evil like what everyone says.